jianhong/MintChIP/README.md

 ## prepare inputs

 put the inputs for the samples with inputs. sample file is inputs.txt.
+The column should be treatment fastq file name, treatment barcode file name, input fastq file name, input barcode file name.

 ## prepare additional parameters